muhammad-shameel-ks/office_pal/README.md

 - ❌ Use it commercially
 - ❌ Redistribute altered versions

-🔒 Unauthorized use may result in DMCA action.
+🔒 Unauthorized use may result in DMCA action!